Debt Ratios for Home Lending

-In general, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+Typically, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be spent on housing (this includes mortgage principal and interest, PMI, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing costs (this includes principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).

-The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
-Recurring debt includes car payments, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
+Recurring debt includes payments on credit cards, car payments, child support, and the like.

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing